W. F. H. Nicolaisen: Career

 Throughout the seventies and eighties Nicolaisen and Tucker were critical in the maintenance of Folklore as both field of study and place for theory.
 Importantly, The New York Folklore Society flourished and continues to provide active public education of all kinds.

 Nicolaisen brought an ancient world of intellectual academia with him when he arrived in New York.
 His study at the University of Tuebingen provided a rigorous scholarship.
 Equally important, however, was his cheeriness and sense of wry humor.
 Folklore courses at Binghamton were extremely popular with non-English majors.
 He grounded a generation of Bachelor of Arts in intellectual advancement and enjoyment, all in the name of Liberal Arts and Humanities.

 Before his arrival at Binghamton, Nicolaisen had already completed his twelve years as the head of The School of Scottish Studies at the University of Edinburgh (1957-1969).
-Nicolaisen also brought with him extensive experience in Northern European Folklore, both places where universities' histories could be counted in centuries.
-That richness was added to the fabulous SUNY scholars who were home-grown and gave depth to American, post-secondary public education at Harpur College, Binghamton University.

-In 1985 the school honored him with the coveted title of distinguished professor of English and folklore.
+Nicolaisen also brought with him experience in Northern European Folklore, both places where universities' histories could be counted in centuries.
+That richness was added to the SUNY scholars who were home-grown and gave depth to American, post-secondary public education at Harpur College, Binghamton University.
+In 1985 the school honored him with the title of distinguished professor of English and folklore.
 At the university, he served as director of graduate studies of English and director of the linguistic program.
 Upon retirement in the 1990s, he moved back to Scotland, where he took a post of honorary professor at the University of Aberdeen and visiting professor at the University of Aarhus in Denmark.